 - Hybrid working strategies - defining what hybrid working means and the extra measures needed to support those working remotely.

 - Onboarding new staff - Creating a roadmap for recruits taken on during lockdown who may have missed out on traditional inductions and now have serious catching up to do.

 Following the Glasgow COP26 summit and renewed commitments by countries, financial institutions, and communities, climate change remains high on the agenda for 2022.

-The UK will introduce new mandatory climate risk disclosures from April 2022 on 1,300 UK listed companies and financial institutions, making it the first G20 country to enshrine these requirements in the law.
+The UK introduced mandatory climate risk disclosures in April 2022 on 1,300 UK-listed companies and financial institutions, making it the first G20 country to enshrine these requirements in the law.